Site icon Onomichi

 A short train ride east of Hiroshima, Kure was once a major naval port.
 Today, it houses the fascinating Yamato Museum (Kure Maritime Museum), dedicated to Japan’s naval history and shipbuilding.
 The museum’s centerpiece is a detailed 1/10 scale model of the battleship Yamato, alongside exhibits on naval technology and the city’s industrial heritage.
 Adjacent to it is the Japan Maritime Self-Defense Force Kure Museum, offering a unique opportunity to walk through a real submarine.

-Okunoshima (Rabbit Island)
+Okunoshima (Rabbit Island) and Family Excursions

 For something completely different, head to Okunoshima, affectionately known as Rabbit Island.
 This small island is home to hundreds of wild, friendly rabbits, making it a unique and heartwarming destination, particularly popular with families and animal lovers.
 Reaching it involves a train and ferry combination, but the experience of being surrounded by eager rabbits is unforgettable.
 The island also has a darker history as a former poison gas production site, with a museum dedicated to this period.
+If you are staying closer to the city center, families will also love the Hiroshima Children’s Museum with its interactive science exhibits and planetarium, or the Asa Zoological Park.

 Planning Tip: Consider purchasing a JR Sanyo-San’in Area Pass or a regional JR Pass if you plan on visiting Miyajima and Kure, as it can offer significant savings on transportation, especially if you’re traveling further afield in the region.